ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 }
 ```

-But for the time being schema-first really got a big update with this release and we will continue to make it better.
+But for the time being, schema-first got a big update with this release, and we will continue to make it better with every new release.

-The schema-first demos can be found [here]().
+The schema-first demo can be found [here](https://github.com/ChilliCream/hotchocolate-examples/tree/master/misc/SchemaFirst).

 # DataLoader

-Another component that got a huge update was DataLoader.
-It also was one of the reasons the release candidate phase stretched so far since we had lots of issues with the changes here in user projects.
-First, as we already said we would do, we moved all the DataLoader into the `GreenDonut` library meaning that the various DataLoader no longer are residing in `HotChocolate.Types`.
-Apart from that we have refactored a lot to allow DataLoader to pool more objects and also to use a unified cache.
-This unified cache allows better to control how much memory can be allocated by a single request and also lets us do cross DataLoader updates.
+Another component that got a massive overhaul is DataLoader.
+It was also one reason the release candidate phase stretched so far since we had lots of issues with the changes in user projects.
+First, as we already said we would do, we moved all the DataLoader classes into the `GreenDonut` library, meaning that the various DataLoader no longer reside in `HotChocolate.Types`.
+Apart from that, we have refactored a lot to allow DataLoader to pool more of its objects and use a unified cache for entities.
+This unified cache allows better control of how much memory can be allocated by a single request and lets us do cross DataLoader updates.
 Essentially, one DataLoader can now fill the cache for another DataLoader.
-This often happens when you have entities that can be looked up by multiple keys like a user that could be fetched by the name or by its id.
+Cross DataLoader updates often happen when you have entities that can be looked up by multiple keys, like a user that can be fetched by its name or by its id.

-In order to take advantage of the new cache pass down the DataLoader options so that we can inject them from the DI.
+To take advantage of the new cache, pass down the DataLoader options to inject them from the DI.

 ```csharp
 public class CustomBatchDataLoader : BatchDataLoader<string, string>